Iron is important in making red blood cells, which carry oxygen around the body.

 What does the Department of Health and Social Care advise?

 Most people should be able to get all the iron they need by eating a varied and balanced diet.
-If you take iron supplements, don't take too much as this could be harmful.
+If you take iron supplements, do not take too much as this could be harmful.

 Taking 17mg or less a day of iron supplements is unlikely to cause any harm.
-But continue taking a higher dose if advised to by your GP.
+But continue taking a higher dose if advised to by a GP.